Duet (Star Trek: Deep Space Nine): Reception

-"Duet" was featured in Museum of Television and Radio's 1994 "Tribute to Excellence" and became a fan favorite, described by Startrek.com as "one of DS9s — possibly even one of Treks — finest [hours]".
+"Duet" was featured in Museum of Television and Radio's 1994 "Tribute to Excellence" and became a fan favorite, described by Startrek.com as "one of DS9's – possibly even one of Trek's – finest [hours]".
 It was included in several editors' choices for a feature there entitled "You're Stranded on a Desert Asteroid ...
 Our Best of the Best Episodes", described by editor Sandy Stone as "when I knew DS9 really had something going on".
 The episode "is all substance, completely engrossing in its conveyance, and it also features a tragic ending" according to Jammer's Reviews, an independent science fiction portal.
 "I'm not sure I can write a coherent analysis of this episode," Michelle Erica Green of the popular fan site The Trek Nation began her review in 2004.
 "I cried just thinking about it for two days after I saw it, and I still cry when I try to discuss it."
 It has nonetheless been noted by some fans that certain parts of the exposition appear rushed, while the believability of Marritza's death scene has been questioned.
 This can be attributed to the need to contain the episode, as the episode is "hardly [a] story worthy of a multi-episode arc".

 Cast and crew responded positively to the episode as well.
 In the Star Trek: Deep Space Nine Companion, Armin Shimerman (Quark) observed that the episode works because of "the writing and the directing and the acting all coalescing perfectly", which Nana Visitor (Kira) believed was because it had "such important things to say".
 Notable staff to list it among their favorites are Behr, Next Generation producer Dave Rossi and Companion author Terry J. Erdmann.

 The interrogation scenes between Kira and Marritza, particularly an exchange wherein Marritza shifts the focus to Kira's personal life and reverses the questioning, have been compared to exchanges between Jodie Foster's character and Hannibal Lecter (Anthony Hopkins) in The Silence of the Lambs.

 A 2015 binge-watching guide for Star Trek: Deep Space Nine by Wired recommended not skipping this essential episode.

 In 2016, Radio Times rated the death of the character Marritza as the 26th greatest scene in Star Trek, including scenes from movies and television.
 In 2016, The Hollywood Reporter ranked "Duet" as the seventh best of Star Trek: Deep Space Nine.
 They rated the episode the 35th best episode of all Star Trek episodes to date.